-'Productive day' for firefighters as Thomas Fire containment rounds corner
+Half of California's Thomas Fire contained, but winds expected to return

 Evacuation order lifted

-The spate of fires, which have burned for over two weeks without respite, have affected over 100,000 Californians, many of whom have been forced to flee their homes, either through mandatory or voluntary evacuations -- with no guarantee that they will have anything to return to.
+The spate of fires, which have burned for over two weeks without respite, has affected more than 100,000 Californians, with many forced to flee their homes, either through mandatory or voluntary evacuations, and no guarantee they will have anything left once they return.

-The Santa Barbara Sheriff's Office announced the lifting of evacuation orders for portions of the county on Monday night.
+The Santa Barbara Sheriff's Office announced the lifting of evacuation orders for portions of the county Monday night.

-Beginning at 6 a.m.
-Pacific time (9 a.m.
-ET) Tuesday, Coast Village Road between Olive Mill and Hot Springs roads will be reopened, a tweet from the Ventura County Fire Department public information officer states.

 Eye in the sky

-The United States Air Force (USAF) have made a reaper drone available to the fire teams to aid in suppressing the blaze.
+The US Air Force has made a reaper drone available to the fire teams to aid in suppressing the blaze.

-Crews at March Air Force Base east of Los Angeles have been working "around the clock to provide almost 24 hours of near real time situational awareness," according to a Facebook post from the Ventura County Fire Department.
+Crews at March Air Reserve Base east of Los Angeles have been working "around the clock to provide almost 24 hours of near real time situational awareness," according to a Facebook post from the Ventura County Fire Department.

 The MQ-9 drone cruises at an altitude of 28,000, meaning its reconnaissance does not interfere with aerial firefighting tools such as helicopters and "super scooper" CL-415 firefighting aircraft.